troyane/GoodHabits/docs/tutorial.md

 resources.qrc
 ```

-That's great.
-We'll touch only few of them.
 Now we are ready to start programming.

 # Keeping all secrets